 A Human Being: The first element requires that the act should have been done by a human being before it can constitute a crime punishable at law.
-The human being must be "under a legal obligation to act, and capable of being punished.".
+The human being must be "under a legal obligation to act, and capable of being punished."

 Mens Rea: The second element, which is an important essential of a crime, is mens rea or guilty mind.
 In the entire field of criminal law there is no important doctrine than that of mens rea.
 The fundamental principle of English Criminal jurisprudence, to use a maxim which has been familiar to lawyers following the common law for several centuries, is "actus non facit reum nisi mens sit rea".
 Mens rea is the state of mind indicating culpability, which is required by statute as an element of a crime.
 It is commonly taken to mean some blameworthy mental condition, whether constituted by intention or knowledge or otherwise, the absence of which on any particular occasion negatives the intention of a crime.
 The term 'mens rea' has been given to volition, which is the motive force behind the criminal act.
-It is also one of the essential ingredients of criminal liability connoting the requirement of a mental element include: 'with intent', 'recklessly', 'unlawfully', 'maliciously', 'unlawfully and maliciously', 'wilfully', 'knowingly', 'knowing or believing', 'fraudulently', 'dishonestly', 'corruptly', 'allowing', and 'permitting'.
+It is also one of the essential ingredients of criminal liability.

+As a general rule every crime requires a mental element, the nature of which will depend upon the definition of the particular crime in question.
+Even in crimes of strict liability some mental element is required.
+Expressions connoting the requirement of a mental element include: 'with intent', 'recklessly', 'unlawfully and maliciously', 'unlawfully', 'maliciously', 'wilfully', 'knowingly', 'knowing or believing', 'fraudulently', 'dishonestly', 'corruptly', 'allowing', and 'permitting'.
 Each of these expressions is capable of bearing a meaning, which differs from that ascribed to any other.
 The meaning of each must be determined in the context in which it appears, and the same expression may bear a different meaning in different contexts.
-Under the IPC, guilt in respect of almost all offences is fastened either on the ground of intention or knowledge or reason to believe All the offences under the Code are qualified by one or the other words such as wrongful gain or wrongful loss, dishonestly, fraudulently, reason to believe, criminal knowledge or intention, intentional co-operation, voluntarily, malignantly, wantonly.
+Under the IPC, guilt in respect of almost all offences is fastened either on the ground of intention or knowledge or reason to believe All the offences under the Code are qualified by one or the other words such as wrongful gain or wrongful loss, dishonestly, fraudulently, reason to believe, criminal knowledge or intention, intentional cooperation, voluntarily, malignantly, wantonly.
 All these words describe the mental condition required at the time of commission of the offence, in order to constitute an offence.
 Thus, though the word mens rea as such is nowhere found in the IPC, its essence is reflected in almost all the provisions of the code.
 The existence of the mental element or guilty mind or mens rea at the time of commission of the actus reus or the act alone will make the act an offence.